gorohoroh/ghi-playground/README.md

 # ghi-playground
-A playground for GitHub Issues
+Just a playground for GitHub Issues.